JoeMerrell/employee-tracker/README.md

 ## Usage

-Once all dependencies have been installed, run "node index.js" in the terminal in the root directory and follow the prompts.
+Once all dependencies have been installed, run "mysql -u root -p" and enter password at prompt.
+Run "SOURCE sql/schema.sql" to start database, then run "USE employees_db" to select the database.
+Optional: run "SOURCE sql/seed.sql" to seed the database.
+Enter "quit" into the terminal, then "node index.js" to begin the series of prompts that allow you to enter information into the database tables.

 ## License